Fluffy-The-Terrible/Fluffy-The-Terrible/README.md

 - Sup bitches it's ya girl Rose (She/Her)
-- Electrical engineer/flesh automaton with a vested interest in audio processing and open-source music software
+- Electrical engineer/musician with a vested interest in audio processing and open-source music software
 - Currently working on _____
 - Looking to learn more about DSP and ASP for musical applications